awsdocs/amazon-ec2-user-guide-windows/doc_source/application-consistent-snapshots-restore.md

 + Restarts the instance

 **Important**
 The following script detaches all volumes attached to an instance, and then creates new volumes from a snapshot\.
-Make sure that you have properly backed\-up the instance\.
+Make sure that you have properly backed up the instance\.
 The old volumes are not deleted\.
 If you want, you can edit the script to delete the old volumes\.

 **To restore volumes from VSS\-enabled EBS snapshots**

 1. Open AWS Tools for Windows PowerShell and execute the following command to specify your credentials\.
-You must either have administrator privileges in Amazon EC2, or you must have been granted the appropriate permission in IAM\.
+You must either have administrator permissions in Amazon EC2, or you must have been granted the appropriate permission in IAM\.
 For more information, see [Setting Up AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) in the *AWS Systems Manager User Guide*\.

    ```
    Set-AWSCredentials –AccessKey key_name –SecretKey key_name